-Melanin is a substance produced by the human body and is responsible for pigmentation in hair, eyes, and skin.
+Melanin is a substance produced by the human body that contributes to the pigmentation of hair, eyes, and skin.
 The more melanin the body produces, the darker the pigmentation of the eyes, hair, and skin becomes.
 The percentage of melanin in an individual depends on factors such as genetics and the ancestral population’s exposure to sunlight.

 Melanin, the natural pigment responsible for skin, eye colour, and hair, protects the skin from UV damage and promotes overall health.
 Adding foods containing melanin to your diet can significantly improve skin pigmentation and help you achieve a radiant complexion.